 Graduate & Postdoctoral Scholar Resource Center

 Dedicated to supporting the academic and professional success of all UC Irvine graduate students and postdoctoral scholar, the Graduate & Postdoctoral Scholar Resource Center (GPSRC) has everything you need to succeed.
 The GPSRC offers workshops and programs designed to support professional development; writing support; communication; preparation of grant and fellowship funding applications; wellness and work-life balance; mentoring and much more!
-To browse upcoming events and register, please visit the UCI Graduate Division Campus Groups page.
+Programs are open to all domestic and international Graduate Students and Postdoctoral Scholars, free of cost.

 Graduate Students: Appointments are available from the Division of Career Pathways by visiting uci.joinhandshake.com and selecting the appropriate appointment type for your needs.